kubedb/docs/docs/guides/postgres/concepts/postgres.md

 You can provide template for the `replica` service using `spec.replicaServiceTemplate`.
 If `spec.replicaServiceTemplate` is not provided, KubeDB will create a `replica` service of type `ClusterIP` with minimal settings.

-The fileds of `spec.replicaServiceTemplate` is similar to `spec.serviceTemplate`, that is:
+The fileds of `spec.replicaServiceTemplate` is similar to `spec.serviceTemplates`, that is:

 - metadata:
   - annotations